AP English Language and Composition: Grade distributions

 The grade distributions since 2008 are shown below:

 After 2010, the AP English Language and Composition test overtook the AP United States History test as the most taken in the AP program.

 Composite score range

 The College Board has released information on the composite score range (out of 150) required to obtain each grade: This score table is not absolute, and the ranges vary with each administration of the test.
 With the addition of the synthesis essay in 2007, the scoring tables were revised to account for the new essay type in Section II of the test.

 Recent changes

 In 2007, there was a change in the multiple choice portion of the exam.
 Questions began to be included about documentation and citation.
 These questions are based on at least one passage which is a published work, including footnotes or a bibliography.

+In 2024, College Board announced the Multiple Choice Question portion of the exam would have four questions, rather than the previous five.
+This change was reflected in the 2025 AP English Language and Composition exam.